yongsoonlimwork/myinfo-demo/backend/myinfo/README.md

-Ablr Coding Challenge 2020 (Django + React)
 ===========================================

 ## Overview

 Use the existing code provided (or roll your own as you see fit), build a **Django-backed** application with **React frontend** to demonstrate the integration with MyInfo APIs, similar to the Demo app provided by Singapore Government Technology Agency (GovTech): https://github.com/ndi-trusted-data/myinfo-demo-app